-MNN and the Museum of the City New York have partnered to broadcast Alternate Visions: Bold Proposals to Solve New York Housing Crisis, as part of their larger initiative “Housing Tomorrow’s City”, this program tackles the New York housing crisis.
+MNN and the Museum of the City New York have partnered to broadcast Alternate Visions: Bold Proposals to Solve New York Housing Crisis, as part of their larger initiative “Housing Tomorrow’s City."
+This program looks at potential solutions to New York City's housing crisis.
 While rapid development has occurred in the affordable housing sector, many New Yorkers are being priced out of the city, causing some residents to question whether or not existing affordable housing plans are effective enough.
 During the event, four speakers will propose four distinct proposals that reframe the City’s current approach to housing.

 This episode premiered on Wednesday, December 19 at 8:00pm on MNN 1 and 5.